neovim/neovim/README.md

 are being built for Visual Studio Code.

 The ability to do remote debugging is a must.
 This is key to my workflow, so baking it in to the debugging experience is a top bill goal for the project.

-# Features and Usage
+So vimspector has first-class support for executing programs remotely and attaching to them.
+This support is unique to vimspector and on top of (complementary to) any such support in actual debug adapters.

+## Status

+Vimspector is a work in progress, and any feedback/contributions are more than welcome.

+The backlog can be [viewed on Trello](https://trello.com/b/yvAKK0rD/vimspector).

+In order to use it you have to currently:

+- Write a mostly undocumented configuration file that contains essentially undocumented parameters.
+- Accept that it isn't complete yet
+- Work around some frustrating bugs in Vim
+- Ignore probably many bugs in vimspector!

+### Experimental

+The plugin is currently _experimental_.
+That means that any part of it can (and probably will) change, including things like:

+- breaking changes to the configuration
+- keys, layout, functionatlity of the UI

+If a large number of people start using it then I will do my best to minimise this, or at least announce on Gitter.

 # Mappings